famished-tiger/Zenlish/README.md

 ### Project status

 The project is still in inception.
-Currently, zenlish is able to parse all sentences of the first lesson.
+Currently, zenlish is able to parse all sentences from lessons 1-A up to 2-G.

 The intent is to deliver gem versions in small increments.